 In 1911 a miniature Colour, an exact replica of the Regimental Colour, but one-quarter of the size of the original, was made by the wives of the officers of the 1st Battalion, as an annual trophy to be held by the best shooting company.

 It was presented for the first time to ‘F’ Company on Meeanee Day 1912.
 In 1914 it was won by ‘B’ Company and Captain Shore decided take it to France.

-During the Battle of Mons, it was carried by Drummer 9461 Charles Baker (right), who, seeing capture inevitable, hid it in a roof space in a house in the village, under some straw.
+During the Battle of Mons, it was carried by Drummer 9461 Charles Baker (left), who, seeing capture inevitable, hid it in a roof space in a house in the village, under some straw.

 Private 9865 Harold Riley, also of ‘B’ Company, was wounded during the action but was in on the secret and after he was captured, managed to explain to a Nun, Sister St. Leon, who was nursing him, the whereabouts of the Colour.
 As a result of which the Curé, M. Soudan, agreed to keep the little colour.